Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - Plan Confirmation Number

 Applicants may choose to submit a Cover Letter describing the details of the project.
-The Department considers this optional.
+The Alberta government considers this optional.

 Incomplete formal disposition applications will be rejected upon review, and application fees will not be refunded.